origedit/lights-out/readme.md

 ![preview image](preview.png)

-tap a dot to switch it and its neighbors. press ctrl-q to exit.
+tap a dot to switch it and its neighbours. press ctrl-q to exit.

 ---